Myth, fairy tale or superstition.

 The cold encroached around his body and Cory crawled back into the tent and back into his sleeping bag.
 His body shook as the sounds of thunder continued to roll in.
 Curled up into the foetal position, Cory pulled his head into the sleeping bag so he might get himself warm.
 What he witnessed made no sense.
 What puzzled him the most was the orange glow surrounding their bodies.
 What was that?
 It was so faint but the fact he saw it made him sceptical.

-Cory was almost settled as a noise against the tent distracted him.
-The slow patter of rain increased and finally the drumming of the rain lulled him to sleep.
+Unable to settle, the noise against the tent distracted him as the slow patter of rain increased and finally the drumming of the rain lulled him to sleep.

 “Wake up, Cory.”